 What is your favorite venue and why?

-The Wolf Trap Filene Center.
-Not because it’s the venue where I work, but because it offers a diverse set of programming and I can bring in my own food and drinks.
+The Wolf Trap Filene Center … it offers a diverse set of programming, and I can bring in my own food and drinks.
 I don’t know any other venues that would let me do that.
 You can bring a bottle of wine and watch the symphony on one night or a rock show the next.

 What is your favorite musician or band of all time and why?